 The Clifton upon Teme Neighbourhood Development Plan (NDP) has been prepared to guide new development in the Parish up to 2030.
+The Neighbourhood Plan has been examined by an independent Examiner and was supported by a majority of those voting in a local referendum.

 NDPs are a new way for local people to influence planning decisions as they are prepared by parish councils, taking into account the ideas and concerns of parish residents and businesses through extensive public consultation.
-At the end of the process everyone on the parish electoral role is invited to vote in a referendum on whether the NDP should be used to help determine planning decisions in the Parish.